ezyang/claude-auto-approve-osx/README.md

 - `--debug`: Run in debug mode (dump accessibility hierarchy and exit)
 - `--app-name`: Specify the Claude application name to look for
 - `--dump-accessibility`: Dump the accessibility hierarchy for debugging
-- `--check-codemcp-dialog`: Intensively search for the codemcp dialog and report all findings
+- `--check-tool-dialogs`: Intensively search for any tool approval dialogs and report all findings

 ## Configuration